 Related: 33 Amazing Free Things to Do in Nashville TN

-Debarge Winery – take a break and head the Chattanooga’s first urban winery!
+Debarge Winery – take a break and head Chattanooga’s first urban winery!

-Enterprise South Nature Park – so much outdoor fun can be had here including loads of animals sightings!
+Enterprise South Nature Park – so much outdoor fun can be had here including loads of animal sightings!

 The National Medal of Honor Museum – this free museum is a must for any history or military buff!